evanknapke/WavesFPS/README.md

 ## Grade Earned and Grading Criteria/Requirements

-I believe that I fulfilled all requirements in order to receive an A.

 - [x] D-1: Use standard mouse+keyboard or gamepad controls for your chosen view.
 - [x] D-2: Include terrain or obstacles that the player can climb up onto or jump over.
 - [x] D-3: Correctly configured on the depot so that a new client provides a runnable game.